Helping Jabil clients build future-proof IoT products

 The solution

-Instead of relying on closed, proprietary ecosystems, we broke IoT capabilities into 21 modular microservices built around well-defined APIs.
-These services covered a wide range of use cases, from digital product registration and QR-based workflows to predictive maintenance, AI, and machine learning.
-This allowed clients to select only the services that matched their product and business needs, rather than buying into an entire platform.
+The architecture broke IoT capabilities into 21 modular microservices built around well-defined APIs.
+These services covered a wide range of use cases, from digital product registration and QR-based workflows to predictive maintenance, artificial intelligence, and machine learning.
+Because each microservice was independent, clients could select only the services that matched their product and business needs rather than buying into an entire platform.

 The results

-- Built and demonstrated open-architecture IoT prototypes for six Jabil clients
+- Built and demonstrated open-architecture IoT prototypes for six Jabil clients, proving the viability of a modular, vendor-neutral approach to IoT product development

 - Reduced Jabil’s R&D cycle time from 18 months to six weeks by introducing lean-agile hardware development practices